MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

 You can configure Azure Load Balancer by using the Azure portal, PowerShell, or Azure CLI.

-In the healthcare example, you want to load balance the client traffic, to provide a consistent response, based on the health of the patient portal web servers.
-You have two Virtual Machines (VMs) within an availability set to act as your healthcare portal web application.
+In your healthcare organization, you want to load balance the client traffic, to provide a consistent response, based on the health of the patient portal web servers.
+You have two virtual machines within an availability set to act as your healthcare portal web application.

-Here, you will create a load balancer resource and use it to distributed load across the VMs.
+Here, you will create a load balancer resource and use it to distributed load across the virtual machines.

 <!-- TODO: Availability set creation causes an error in the sandbox.
 Fine in a paid subscription.
 Amend sandbox policies? -->